-The main goal of the Joint Summer School 2017 is to provide participants with innovative practical and methodological skills to characterise complex terrain and objects using close-, near range and remote sensing techniques.
-The Summer School will be the second edition after a successful first version in 2015.
+The main goal of the Joint Summer School 2019 is to provide participants with innovative practical and methodological skills to characterize complex terrain and object features using close- and near range remote sensing techniques.
+The Summer School will be the third edition after two successful implementations in 2015 and 2017.

 Theoretical lectures will be complemented by fieldwork assignments and hands-on data processing sessions using different novel software.
 The assignments will be divided into two different tracks.
 One track will focus on mountain research, the other on sensor and data processing techniques.

 A variety of sensor systems will be available for data acquisition in the high mountain surroundings of the summer school venue, including terrestrial laser scanners, unmanned aerial vehicles and spectral cameras.

 A poster session on the participants' current research interests and work will stimulate open exchange and discussion between students and lecturers in a relaxed atmosphere.